atjhc/expr/README.md

 ## Minimal expression language

 This C library provides a very minimal API for embedding a simple expression language into your application.
-The language syntax is fixed, but the API provides a mechianism for adding user-defined symbols and functions.
+The language syntax is fixed, but the API provides a mechianism for adding builtin symbols and functions.

 ### Example
 A basic example: